lmjohns3/theanets/README.rst

 ``scikit-learn``, and it uses Theano_ to take advantage of your GPU.
 The package aims to provide:

-- a simple API for building and training common types of neural network models, including sparse and denoising autoencoders, "deep" autoencoder and classification models, recurrent models for regression and classification, etc.;
+- a simple API for building and training common types of neural network models;
 - thorough documentation;
 - easy-to-read code;
 - and, under the hood, a fully expressive graph computation framework.